New Pupils Starting

 Year 6 (10 - 11 year olds)

-Each year group consists of four classes.
+Each year group consists of four classes, with the exception of Year 6, which will have five classes.
 Classes are of mixed ability with both class and group teaching taking place.
 Small group teaching is sometimes offered to pupils who require extra support or who have an Education & Health Care Plan for Special Needs and those who have a particular subject strength.
 The provision varies according to the resources of the school.
 Provision is made to meet the needs of these children according to the school Special Needs Policy and in line with the Code of Practice.
 Please see the School Prospectus for further details.

 Supervision of pupils starts at 8.30 am and ends at 3.45 pm after school.
 Pupils should not arrive at school before 8.30 am unless attending Breakfast Club.
 The Site Manager and Headteacher provide supervision cover from 8.30am.
 Additional staff join them from 8.35am.
 A whistle is blown at 8.40am, when the children can start to enter the school.
 This is when Year 3 are asked to come into the school.
 We then blow a final whistle at 8.45am when all children will enter school in time for an 8.50am start.
 There are two sessions in a school day.
 In the morning, the register opens at 8.50am and closes at 9.20 am.

 If you are unable to meet your child on time after school due to unforeseen circumstances, please telephone the office to advise us of this.
 Please tell your child that if at any time you are not where he/she expects to meet you after school, then he/she should come back into school and find a member of the office staff or a teacher who will then try to contact you.

 The school office is staffed between the hours of 8.00 am to 4.30 pm.